dcefram/blog/content/posts/a-dark-alley.md

 Look, socializing was always my weakest trait, and now I have to go figure out how a person with mental illness thinks and feels in order to somehow help them.
 It’s a daunting task.

 This feeling is at odds with everything else.
 I’ve been helping, or trying my best to help others.
 Strangers, people I never knew before.
 I am quite religous and I share to strangers whenever I get the chance.
-It's not just all-talk either as I got involved monetarily in [unicef](https://www.unicef.org/) and [sos](https://www.sosphilippines.org/) for almost a decade straight now, and yet, I can’t even help my own kin.
+It's not only helping others through ministry either as I also got involved monetarily in [unicef](https://www.unicef.org/) and [sos](https://www.sosphilippines.org/) for almost a decade straight now, and yet, I can’t even help my own kin.

 Do I stop helping others because I cannot even help my own blood?